Twenty-Four Protective Deities: Overview

 In historical Indian Buddhism, there were originally sixteen devas who were considered as dharmapalas.
-These devas, such as Shiva, Indra and Brahma, were originally deities from early Hinduism and the Vedas who were syncretized into Indian Buddhism.
-However, more deities, namely Surya, Chandra, Yama and Sāgara, were later added to form a group of twenty.
+These devas, such as Shiva, Indra and Brahma, are mentioned in various Mahayana Buddhist sūtras, such as the Lotus Sūtra and the Kāraṇḍavyūha Sūtra.
+More deities, such Surya, Chandra, Yama and Sāgara, were later added to form a group of twenty.
 At a later date, the Kinnara King was also added.
-Upon Buddhism's arrival in China, it became syncretized with the native culture.
-Three Taoist gods, namely the Emperor Zi Wei, Emperor Dongyue and the Thunder God, were added to the grouping as well, forming the modern list of twenty-four deities.
+After the transmission of Buddhism into China, the number and identity of the deities remained around until the Song (960-1279), Liao (916-1115) and Jin (1115-1234) dynasties, when several temples started to enshrine twenty-four deities.
+Statues of this three gods originally from the Taoist pantheon, namely the Emperor Zi Wei, Emperor Dongyue and the Thunder God, were adapted into Buddhist dharmapalas and added to the grouping as well, forming the modern list of twenty-four deities.
+In Japan, only one example of this grouping exists, which is enshrined in the Ōbaku Zen temple of Hōrin-ji in Shizuoka.